Mindworks Georgia (formerly the Interagency Director’s Team), 2019

 We believe you should be involved with all discussions and decisions regarding your, or your child’s, behavioral health.
-This includes answering your questions, sharing resource ideas, and working alongside you to reach your behavioral health goals.
+Partners in the system of care want to answer your questions, share resource ideas, and work alongside you to reach your behavioral health goals.

-Another way that families can access Georgia’s SOC is by contacting their local Community Service Board.
-Community Service Boards (CSBs) are behavioral health providers that partner with DBHDD to offer behavioral health services to families.
+Another way that families can access Georgia’s system of care is by contacting their local Community Service Board (CSB).
+CSBs are behavioral health providers that partner with the Georgia Department of Behavioral Health and Developmental Disabilities to offer behavioral health services to families.
 In addition to behavioral health services, CSBs also offer many other resources and extracurricular opportunities for youth and young adults.
 To see which CSB serves your community click here.

-Over the last 30+ years, Georgia has worked to implement a System of Care (SOC) framework and infrastructure for children’s behavioral health.
+Over the last 30+ years, Georgia has worked to implement a system of care framework and infrastructure for children’s behavioral health.

-Through Georgia Code and systems development, Georgia’s SOC has grown to include a coordinated, multi-level system that engages youth, families, state agencies, child service organizations, and other community partners.
+Georgia’s system of care has grown to include a coordinated, multilevel system that engages youth, families, state agencies, child service organizations, and other community partners.

 To learn more, see below: